top subaru engine problems

 What Types of Engines Does Subaru Make?

-For more than 40 years, Subaru has been using their own design of what they call the ‘boxer engine.’
-This four-cylinder block is liquid-cooled and arranged horizontally instead of vertically or in a v-shape like many other engines.
-All of their vehicles use this engine type except for a few different models exclusively available in Japan.
+For more than 40 years, Subaru has been using its own design of what it calls the ‘boxer engine,’ which has become something of a legacy.
+This four-cylinder block is liquid-cooled and features a horizontally opposed arrangement, where the cylinders sit side by side rather than in the traditional vertical or V-shape configurations used by most other car manufacturers.
+All of Subaru’s vehicles, such as the Outback and WRX, use this distinctive engine type with the exception of just a few models that are exclusively available in Japan.

 What Years Did Subaru Engines Have Issues?

-Even though the boxer engine design is generally very dependable due to its low vibrations, some common consumer complaints have been the source of its low vibrations.
+Despite the fact the boxer engine design is generally very dependable due to its low vibrations, some common consumer complaints have been the source of its low vibrations.
 By knowing what these are and what years they tend to occur, you can keep an eye out for them on your own used Subaru.
+Never try to DIY these repair issues either, rather trust a professional through regular maintenance to get your car fixed.

-This year also saw a recall of nearly half a million Subarus for CPU problems that were sending power to the ignition coil, even when the car was off.
-This resulted in electrical problems like blown fuses, short circuits, or power loss.
+This year also saw a recall of nearly half a million Subarus was also made for CPU problems that were sending power to the ignition coil, even when the car was off.
+This resulted in electrical problems like blown fuses, issues with spark plugs, the injectors, short circuits, or power loss.
 The CPU needed to be reprogrammed to have this bug fixed.

 2012-2014